 International students must strive, at all times, to complete their studies within the completion date as specified on their Confirmation of Enrolment (COE) document.
 This means that under normal circumstances you ought to complete at least 8 credit points per (academic) year.
 Should you wish to vary your enrolment, or spread out your load over 3 trimesters, you will need to talk to a Faculty course adviser.

 Trimester 1 and Trimester 2 are compulsory study periods.
-At no time can international students study only an online unit in a compulsory study period.
+At no time can international students study only an cloud unit in a compulsory study period.
 This means that you must always include at least one on-campus unit in Trimester 1 and 2.

 For more detailed information about any of the above enrolment conditions, or possible breaches of these conditions, please contact the Deakin International Quality and Compliance team.